-From the vibrant wildflowers along roadsides to the lush tropical blooms in gardens, Florida is graced with an incredible array of beautiful flowers.
+From the vibrant wildflowers along roadsides to the lush tropical blooms in gardens, Florida flowers is graced with an incredible array of beautiful flowers.
 The warm, humid climate allows many wonderful annuals, perennials, shrubs, and trees to thrive and produce stunning floral displays nearly year-round.

 This guide will showcase the top 20 flower varieties that flourish in Florida landscapes and gardens.
 You’ll find pictures to help identify each one, plus tips on their ideal growing conditions.
 Get ready to be inspired by the amazing diversity of Florida’s floral beauty!